Cinnamon1212/Learn2Hax/crypto/RSA/CommonModulus.md

 RSA (named after Rivest-Shamir-Adleman) is a public-key cryptosystem, used in modern applications.
 RSA implementations can be found in a wide range of places such as:
 * PGP encryption
 * SSL
 * digital signatures

 and more.
 While common modulus attacks are uncommon in real-world scenarios, they are found in CTFs or other hacking challenges.

 ## Scenario
 I'll set the scene with three characters.
 Steve, Tom and Julie.
 Steve has a message he needs to send to Tom but Julie keeps eavesdropping.
 Steve and Tom use RSA encryption with Tom's public key (n, e^1).
 Unexpectedly a bit is flipped and the message is encrypted with a faulty public key. (n, e^2).

 Julie gets a holds of these and knows she can get the clear text using two different ciphertexts of the same message.
-Each encrypted with a different exponent but a different modulus.
+Each encrypted with a different exponent but a common modulus.

 message 1:
   ct₁ = E₍ₙ, ₑ₁₎(M)